JunqiCui1-1/Final-report/Extract patient data/README.md

-# Filter CSVs by `patientunitstayid`
+# Filter CSVs by `id`

-A small utility to **filter very large CSV/CSV.GZ files** by a baseline list of `patientunitstayid` values.
+A small utility to **filter very large CSV/CSV.GZ files** by a baseline list of `id` values.
 It **keeps the header row** and **writes only the matching rows** to a separate output folder.

 ---

 ## Purpose

-Given a baseline file `/content/patientunitstayid_intersection.csv`, this script:
+Given a baseline file, this script:
 - Finds the `patientunitstayid` column (case-insensitive).
 - Loads its unique IDs.
 - Streams through target CSV/CSV.GZ files **in chunks** (memory-friendly).